West Bengal loses 3 mn jobs in unincorporated enterprises in 7 years: NSO data - The Statesman

-The Union Health Ministry on Wednesday said it has issued an advisory to the states in view of the Zika virus cases reported in Maharashtra.

-According to the National Statistical Office (NSO) data, West Bengal lost 3 million jobs in unincorporated enterprises during the seven years from 2015-16 to 2022-23, topping the chart among the worst-performing states.
+However, the inflation in rural areas is higher as compared to urban area.

-According to the National Statistical Office (NSO) data, West Bengal lost 3 million jobs in unincorporated enterprises during the seven years from 2015-16 to 2022-23, topping the chart among the worst-performing states.
+West Bengal lost 3 million jobs in unincorporated enterprises during the seven years from 2015-16 to 2022-23, topping the chart among the worst-performing states, according to the National Statistical Office (NSO) data.

 Maharashtra added 2.4 million workers in the same timeframe, said the NSO’s latest Annual Survey on Unincorporated Sector Enterprises (ASUSE) report for 2021-22 and 2022-23.